NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Reporting requirements: Annually, the Chief of Education must submit a report describing the standards of achievement and progress of students receiving education in assisted schools and independent schools and further information required by the Chief Education Officer.
-According to the Education Regulations (2017), the school's owner or board of directors must maintain a data collection management system and accurate health and safety records.
+Reporting requirements: The Chief of Education must submit an annual report describing the standards of achievement and progress of students in assisted schools and independent schools.
+According to the 2017 Education Regulations, the school owner or board of directors must maintain a data collection management system and accurate health and safety records.
 For more information, see Multi-level regulations.

 School inspection: See Multi-level regulations.

-Student assessment: There is currently no National Assessment organized.
-However, the 2019 Annual Report of the Office of Education Standards recommends implementing a required student assessment in reading and mathematics.
+Student assessment: There is no nationally organised student assessment.
+However, the 2019 Annual Report of the Office of Education Standards recommends implementing a mandatory student assessment in reading and mathematics.

 Diplomas and degrees: Information was not found.

-Sanctions: The state may suspend or revoke the school’s registration when the institution fails to comply with the minimum educational requirements or standards required for authorization.
-Institutions which operate without due authorization are liable to monetary fines.
+Sanctions: The state may suspend or revoke a school’s registration if the institution fails to comply with the minimum educational requirements or standards required for authorisation.
+Institutions which operate without due authorisation are liable to monetary fines.

 Entry/Establishment